Updated: Nov 16

 Because my two dogs have such distinct personalities, they make me laugh for different reasons.
 Quinn loves getting his back end scratched and will rock back and forth on his back feet as I do so.
 Whimsy is so sassy she “yells” at me at dinner time.
 This dog trainer knows it’s rude, but I overlook it because it’s cute.
 I also greatly appreciate that the dogs enjoy each other’s company, play so enthusiastically with each other.
 Not only is it nice that they enrich and exercise each other, but as a former client of mine said, “It’s like watching dog TV”, so I get some entertainment value from it as well!

 If you have a dog suffering from separation anxiety it’s completely normal to want to find a way to fix it, and do so quickly.
-Unfortunately in most cases of dog separation anxiety there aren’t any quick fixes, just using desensitization and possibly medication to help your dog with recovery.
+Unfortunately in most cases of dog separation anxiety there aren’t any quick fixes.
+Research shows that the use of desensitization, and possibly medication is the best way to help your dog with recovery.